Synodic-Software/CPPython/README.md

 # CPPython
-A library for managing dependencies with CMake for C++ projects.
+A Python management solution for C++ dependencies